Main Content

 Check Network

 To check that the network is ready for training, click Analyze.
-If the Deep Learning Network Analyzer reports zero errors, then the edited network is ready for training.
+The Deep Learning Network Analyzer reports zero errors or warnings, therefore, the network is ready for training.
+To export the network, click Export.
+The app saves the network in the variable net_1.

 • Set the initial learn rate to a small value to slow down learning in the transferred layers.